Lrdsnow/purepkg/README.md

   <strong><a href="https://twitter.com/Lrdsnow101">Twitter</a></strong>
 </p>

+## WARNING:

+- There are probably a lot of bugs at the moment, if you encounter one please create an issue on github for it.

 ## Overview

 PurePKG is a customization focused jailbreak package manager for those who want a truely modern jailbreak experience.